-About December 1943 Bill married Marge Fink.
-They had a daughter, Vicky Doerr.
-They moved to Sonoma, California where Bill was a Sawman and Carpenter from 1947 until he retired.
-Bill and Marge divorced sometime before 1951.
+Margie and Bill had a daughter, Vicky Doerr.
+They moved to Sonoma, California where Bill was a Sawman and Carpenter from 1947 until he retired, but I suspect they may have separated /divorced before this time.

-Bill’s niece (Duke’s daughter) Kathy lived with Bill and Ruth for a time after she graduated from high school.
+Bill’s niece (Duke’s daughter and my sister) Kathy lived with Bill and Ruth for a time after she graduated from high school.
 This is when she met her husband, John Von Dohlen.
 They had two boys, John (Jr) and Craig.
 John (Sr) wrote the following story: